Demystifying R&D Tax Relief (Research & Development)

-The most recently published government statistics show that by 30 June 2017 less than 25,000 SME (Small and medium-sized entities) R&D claims were made in respect of 2015/16.
+The most recently published government statistics show that by 30 June 2017 less than 25,000 SME (Small and medium-sized entities) R&D tax relief claims were made in respect of 2015/16.
 More worryingly for businesses local to Walpole Dunn, only 1,750 of these were made by SME businesses based in the South West.

 Many might assume that the statistics are relatively respectable for an area away from the bright lights of London and the government’s flagship ‘northern powerhouse’, but the reality is a lot more concerning.
 The truth is, the South West is booming with innovative businesses but, as is the case across the UK, many, if not most, smaller businesses remain convinced that R&D simply cannot apply to businesses not undertaking lab-based scientific research.
 So, it’s time to bust some myths surrounding this underused relief.

 1 – my business is too small and doesn’t spend enough to qualify for the relief

 The relief is only available to companies, but any company meeting the SME criteria can qualify to make a claim for relevant activities.
 SME companies are those with a staff headcount under 251; turnover not exceeding €50m; and/or a balance sheet total not exceeding €43m.